 - Cellulose gum – Made from indigestible wood that is added because they want to increase the fiber and lower the fat content in the burger, however, they are really adding it because it is cheaper to use than real food.
 Boo!

 - Spices – What spices?
 Aren’t ginger, turmeric, and mustard seeds spices?
 Why are they not listing the rest?
 Luckily putting the word “spices” on a list means it can’t be a chemical made flavor.
-Thank goodness for that.
+Thank goodness for that, but there could be other ingredients they are hiding and we’ll never know.

 - Citric acid – This is not just lemon juice, like you would think – but this is a industrial man made product via corn (likely genetically modified) not citrus fruits and can make the body more acidic vs. alkaline.
 When this denatured preservative is consumed it makes the body primed for disease.